andreweberle/Chirp/README.md

 ## Advanced Usage

 ### Using the Event Bus Factory

-You can also use the `EventBusFactory` to create an instance of the event bus:IEventBus eventBus = EventBusFactory.Create(
+You can also use the `EventBusFactory` to create an instance of the event bus:
+IChirpEventBus eventBus = EventBusFactory.Create(
     EventBusType.RabbitMQ,
     serviceProvider,
     configuration,